Linear algebra and group theory

 with the letter ``p'' standing for Poisson. \end{definition}

 Observe that these laws have indeed mass 1, as they should, and this due to the following well-known formula, which is the foundational formula of calculus:

 We will see in the moment why these measures appear a bit everywhere, in discrete contexts, the reasons behind this coming from the Poisson Limit Theorem (PLT).
 Let us first develop some general theory.
-We first have:
+We first have the following result: